-MH 611 A1 – Music Research Techniques (Barone)
+MH 611 A1 – Music Research Techniques (Sholes)

 W 2:30-4:15 / Mugar 205

-M 2:30-5:15 /
+M 2:30-5:15 FLR 133

 MH 629 – Early Music Studies – Fall Mini-courses Mini-courses offered by the Center for Early Music Studies are taught by eminent figures in the field of early music, and offer an intensive, laboratory-style immersion in early music scholarship and performance on selected topics, composers, and repertories, covering vocal and instrumental styles from the Middle Ages to the end of the 18th century.
 1 cr.
 Can be repeated for credit.
-Spring 2016 offerings are as follows:
+Fall 2017 offerings are as follows:

-January 31-February 1, 2017: 10 – 1 pm and 2 – 5 pm both days
+September 30-October 1, 2017: 10 – 1 pm and 2 – 5 pm both days

-M 2:30-5:15 /
+M 2:30-5:15 / CFA 154

-MH 711 A1- Research and Bibliography (Sholes)
+MH 711 A1- Research and Bibliography (Kostrzewski)

 This course is an introduction to basic methods and materials of scholarly research in music.
 Topics will include writing about music; library, archival, and online research; historiography and criticism; the history of and contemporary trends in musicology; the recording as text; and scholarly approaches to popular music and music for film.
 3 cr